 But, and it’s a big but, we believe that our stories have universal appeal.
 Yes, we’re based in the North of England, but our articles can be enjoyed anywhere, from Timperley to Timbuktu.

 Northern Soul was borne out of a desire to read some proper good writing about where we live.
 We also wanted to see images that do our urban and rural landscapes justice.
 In a world where anyone with a keyboard and opposable thumbs can call themselves a writer, we believe there is a desire for quality compositions.
 Check out the contributors’ page and see the collective pedigree of the Northern Soul team.
-And, if the mood takes you, why not have a look at our blogs where you can read about everything from Yuri Gagarin’s visit to Manchester and the Northern independent presses to the ubiquity of Ray Winstone and saucy 19th century vicars.
-We also have specialist columnists with individual passions including cycling, cooking, opera, gardening and poetry.
-And don’t forget to check out the Northern Soul Podcast, a magnificent melting pot of exclusive interviews with up-and-coming and established bands as well as 45 minutes of great tunes.
-You can also sign up to the weekly Northern Soul newsletter.
+And, if the mood takes you, why not have a look at our articles where you can read about everything from Yuri Gagarin’s visit to Manchester and the Northern independent presses to the ubiquity of black pudding and saucy 19th century vicars.
+We also have specialist columnists whose individual passions include film, opera, music, gardening, art, sport, and poetry.
+In addition, we have a weekly Northern Soul newsletter.

 A last word

-Although our intention is to showcase the hidden gems of the North and talk to the people you want to know more about, you will also find well known venues and events on this site.
+Although our intention is to showcase the hidden gems of the North and talk to the people you want to know more about, you will also find well-known venues and events on this site.
 There are no hard and fast rules on Northern Soul – if we think you might want to hear about something or someone, we’ll tell you.
-And, as we grow, so will the breadth and depth of our coverage.
-We’d love it if you joined us on the journey.
+As we have grown over the past decade, so has the breadth and depth of our coverage.
+We’d love it if you joined us on our journey.